nickeblewis/nfoliojs/README.md

 ## Things

 - The edit route isn't fully set up yet which I have been trying to get to work today.
 In fact it destroyed a whole node.
 So will need to wipe the data back to square one again!

+## Test scenarios

+- You must be logged in to upload a photo
+- You must be logged in before being able to comment on any photo

+## Tagging (and memes)